Chairman of the Board

 Sarah has over 20 years’ experience in the payments industry and has a broad knowledge in prepaid, issuing, FX, acquiring and cross-border.
 She has a deep understanding of global travel payments and the complexities within this sector.

-Her previous roles include leading the UK payments sales team for Atos and establishing the commercial team and strategy for WEX Europe.
-Prior to this she worked for FEXCO and RBS , specialising on multi-currency solutions.
+Her previous roles include leading the Market Development team at PrePay Solutions, where she was responsible for the commercial strategy and business development for strategic products and development.
+She has also led the UK payments sales team for Atos and established the commercial team and strategy for WEX Europe.
+Prior to this she worked for FEXCO and RBS, specialising in multi-currency solutions.

 Siobhan Moore is a commercial lawyer in Locke Lord’s Cards and Payments Team.